-Wage bills are often a major barrier to growth for Australian SMEs, but does employing offshore workers for some tasks really deliver significant cost savings?
+Wage bills are often a major barrier to growth for Australian SMEs, but does employing offshore workers really deliver significant cost savings?

 After all, when looking at offshore employees, it is not just their wages that come into play.
 Additional costs need to be factored in, such as recruitment fees, management fees (if you use a local representative or an outsourcing company), office and facilities costs, as well as travel expenses for you to visit these workers periodically, and possibly additional communication costs if email simply won’t cut it.